You cannot copy content of this website, your IP is being recorded

 How Do You Know if TMJ is Causing Headaches?

 Symptoms such as a ‘clicking’ feeling or sound of the jaw when opening your mouth to eat or to yawn can be an indicator.
 Discomfort while eating hard or chewy foods is another great clue.
 Try reducing the consumption of such foods and see if that makes a difference.
-Grinding teeth during sleep or during the day due to stress will also cause discomfort, so getting a nighttime mouthguard may help reduce pain and inflammation too.
+Grinding teeth during sleep or during the day due to stress will also cause discomfort, so getting a nighttime mouthguard may help reduce pain and inflammation, too.

 Koala® Center For Sleep & TMJ Disorders offers treatments for jaw pain and headaches.
+For more information, please contact us today or request an appointment online.
+We have convenient locations in Bloomington IL, Peoria/Dunlap IL, El Paso TX, and Wausau WI.

 Our Locations